colincano20/TestServerFlask/README.md

 A small SQLite database (`database.db`) stores user accounts, events, schedules, grocery items, and utility bills.

+All passwords are hashed using Werkzeug's `pbkdf2:sha256` method.
+If you are upgrading from an older version that used scrypt, delete `database.db` or reset each account password so it is stored with the new algorithm.

 ## Getting Started

 1. Create a virtual environment (optional but recommended):